Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies

-For analyzing the privacy policies, we used Polisis~\cite{Harkous:2018}, an NLP that classifies behavior based on the privacy policy.
-Unfortunately, the prior published Polisis implementation is proprietary, but the implementation details and the datasets used to train the algorithm are public, including a recent open-sourced version\cite{Windl:2022}.
-We adapted and performed a full re-implementation of Polisis to the same standards as in prior work to perform large-scale analysis.
-An overview of Polisis structure is provided in \autoref{fig:polisis-structure}, and Polisis accuracy/precision evaluation results can be found in \autoref{tab:classifier-results} in the Appendix.
-A more detailed description of Polisis' functionality and implementation can be found in \autoref{sec:polisis}.
+\paragraph{\circlea{3} \textbf{Classifying Policies and Extracting Labels.}} We analyzed policies with a similar approach to Polisis~\cite{Harkous:2018}, an NLP framework that classifies data collection behavior from privacy policy text.
+Unfortunately, the prior published Polisis implementation is proprietary, and on reaching out, the authors informed us that their website can only take up to 30K policies.
+We completely re-implementated the classification framework to the same standards as prior work.
+We replaced their CNN-based approach with a state-of-the-art language model to improve classifier performance.
+We used PrivBERT~\cite{srinath-privbert-2021}, a transformer-based privacy policy language model, which was developed by pre-training the RoBERTa$_{BASE}$ model~\cite{roberta:2019} on 1M privacy policies.
+We fine-tuned PrivBERT on the OPP-115 corpus~\cite{Wilson:2016}.
+We present an overview of the framework structure in \autoref{fig:polisis-structure}.
+In~\autoref{tab:classifier-results} in the Appendix, we show that the PrivBERT classifiers perform better than CNNs.
+We provide more details about training and evaluating the models in \autoref{sec:framework}.

-Each segment is first passed through Polisis' Segment Classifier to extract the high-level data practice.
-If the Segment Classifier indicated that the segment addressed some data collection practice, i.e., \textit{First Party Collection/Use} or \textit{Third Party Collection/Sharing}, we passed these segments through four Attribute Classifiers -- \textit{Does/Does Not}, \textit{Identifiability}, \textit{Purpose}, and \textit{Personal Information Type} -- to extract annotations relevant to privacy labels.
-Prior to creating a Polisis based label entry from any segment, we first verified the output of the \textit{Does/Does Not} classifier.
-Any segment claiming to \textit{not} engage in a data collection practice was excluded from consideration, except for the \textit{Data Not Collected} label.
-We detected data collection in 552,495 apps ($n=351,453$ policies), which we considered for further filtering.
-It is important to reiterate that the \textit{Does Not} attribute was used as a filter while extracting classifier results.
-The performance of this attribute classifier is included in \autoref{tab:classifier-results} in \autoref{sec:polisis}.
+We first passed each segment through the Segment Classifier to extract the high-level data practice.
+We passed any segments addressing \textit{First Party Collection/Use} or \textit{Third Party Collection/Sharing} through six Attribute Classifiers -- \textit{Does/Does Not}, \textit{Identifiability}, \textit{Purpose}, \textit{Personal Information Type}, \textit{Action First Party}, and \textit{Action Third Party} -- to extract annotations relevant to privacy labels.
+We used the \textit{Action First-Party} attribute to filter any segments explicitly addressing collection on websites (and not mobile apps).
+We used the \textit{Action Third-Party} attribute to eliminate instances wherein the third party only `sees` and does not collect data.
+We successfully detected segments addressing data collection in the policies of 474,966 apps ($n=280,767$ policies), which we then used to create privacy labels.